 The answer to this problem is to pair your long term ambitions with a short term action plan, by merging SMART and stretch goals as a focused component of your performance management process (LINK STAFF CIRCLE).
 Let’s take a look at the pros and cons of these two approaches to goal setting, and how blending the two will lead to optimal performance for your company

 SMART goals began life in 1981 when George T. Doran, former director of the Washington Power Company, published the paper, “There’s a SMART Way To Write Management Goals and Objectives” in the Management Review journal.
-An acronym for Specific, Measurable, Attainable, Realistic and Timeline, they set out to establish achievable goals, outlined in a way which pointed to a concrete plan of action.
+An acronym for Specific, Measurable, Attainable, Realistic and Timeline, they set out to establish achievable goals, outlined in a way that pointed to a concrete plan of action.

 - Allows you to focus.
 With clear goals before you, it’s easier to make sure that you focus on the priorities which will help you achieve your goals.